Interpretable Representations in Explainable AI: From Theory to Practice: Interpretable Representations

+The raw features used by predictive models trained on images and text -- e.g., pixel values and word embeddings -- are often difficult to reason about, establishing the need for interpretable representations.
+In contrast, tabular data may not require an IR to become explainable if their attributes are human-comprehensible from the outset.
+On the other hand, if the explanation is to answer a specific question -- as is the case for images and text -- using an interpretable representation may be helpful.
+Continuing with the theme of investigating concept influence, for tabular data we are interested in how presence and absence of certain \emph{binary} characteristics, which the explained data point exhibits, affect its prediction.

+One approach is to treat the specific attribute values of the explained instance as concepts: if a feature value of a data point is identical to the value of the same attribute in the explained instance, the concept is \emph{present} (\(1\)), otherwise it is \emph{absent} (\(0\)), which procedure becomes the information removal proxy.
+For example, if the second feature \(x_2\) of the explained instance \(\mathring{x}\) is \(\mathring{x}_2 = 70\), any instance \(x\) whose second attribute has the same value (\(70\)) is assigned \(x^\star_2 = 1\) in the binary IR, and \(0\) otherwise, i.e.,

+While this may be appealing for categorical attributes, considering each and every unique value of a numerical feature is cumbersome.
+Moreover, doing so may not reflect the underlying human thought process: as an example, consider ``high sugar content'' in contrast to ``70g of sugar per 100g of a product'', with both 0g and 100g in the latter case encoded as an \emph{absent} concept in the corresponding IR.

-Interpretable representations of tabular data are generated by preserving categorical features and discretising numerical attributes into ``categorical'' bins, e.g., \(x_2 < 5\), \(5 \leq x_2 < 7\) and \(7 \leq x_2\).
-Next, the binary on/off representation is computed based on the data point selected to be explained, which facilitates expressing importance of each interpretable concept in relation to the black-box prediction of this instance.
-Since a binary representation allows to encode only 2 events for each attribute, it commonly indicates a feature value belonging to the same (\(1\)) or different (\(0\)) numerical bin as the data point selected to be explained.
-For example, if the second feature \(x_2\) of the explained data point \(\mathring{x}\) is \(\mathring{x}_2 = 6.5\), based on the aforementioned bin boundaries, any instance \(x\) whose second attribute is within the \(5 \leq x_2 < 7\) range is assigned \(\hat{x}_2 = 1\) in the binary IR, and \(0\) otherwise.
-When paired with a linear surrogate model, this can be understood as investigating the importance of each feature value being within the specified range (the concept ``switched on'') for the black-box prediction of the selected data point, or more precisely \emph{any} instance situated within the same hyper-rectangle -- see Figure~\ref{fig:tab} for an example.
+Building on this observation, a natural extension of such a tabular interpretable representation is to discretise numerical features into (meaningful) categorical bins, e.g., \(x_2 < 40\), \(40 \leq x_2 < 80\) and \(80 \leq x_2\), which procedure establishes high-level intelligible concepts~\cite{garcia2012survey,kotsiantis2006discretization}.
+(This step is not needed for categorical attributes, which already have discrete values.)
+Since a binary representation allows to encode only two events for each attribute, we need to define the corresponding information removal proxy, which determines the meaning of a discrete concept being \emph{present} or \emph{absent}.
+Given that the IR should be specific to the explained data point, the binary on/off vector is constructed to indicate whether a feature value of an arbitrary instance \(x\) is of the \emph{same} (\(1\) for a \emph{present} concept) or \emph{different} (\(0\) for an \emph{absent} concept) category as the corresponding attribute of the data point selected to be explained \(\mathring{x}\).
+For example, if the second feature \(x_2\) of the explained instance \(\mathring{x}\) is \(\mathring{x}_2 = 70\), based on the aforementioned bin boundaries, any instance \(x\) whose second attribute is within the \(40 \leq x_2 < 80\) range is assigned \(x^\star_2 = 1\) in the binary IR, and \(0\) otherwise, i.e.,